nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `undo`

-* Undo works for: add, edit, delete, clear
+* Undo works only on commands that alter the contents of SocialBook e.g. add, edit, delete, clear
-* Able to undo until no previous command for current execution.
+* Undo can be called multiple times till there is no more previous command for the current execution.

 Examples:
 * `delete 1,2` followed by `undo` will add persons at index 1 and 2 back to that index on SocialBook.